Trading rule number 2: reread rule number 1

-While Trading rule number 1 is not to lose money, Trading rule number 2 is: reread rule number 1.
+While Trading rule number 1 is not to lose money, trading rule number 2 is to: reread rule number 1.

-This trading rule may seem funny or uninteresting to you, yet it is at the heart of any trading system: you must adhere to the rules that have been fixed must be respected if you want to make money sustainably and certainly that is one of the most difficult things for a trader to do.
+You may find this trading rule funny or uninteresting, yet it is at the heart of any trading system: you must adhere to the rules that have been set if you want to make money in the long term, and this is certainly one of the hardest things for a trader to do.

-I see it every day on my stock market forum; losing traders are always those who do not follow their own rules.
-Trading is a high probability system.
-For its success rate to be significant, the same rules must be continually applied.
-It is by violating these rules once, by not respecting your money management that your stock market results can crumble down.
+I see it every day on my stock market forum, losing traders are always those who do not follow their own rules.
+Trading is system of high probability, for its success rate to be consistent, you must apply the same rules continuously, it is by breaking these rules just once, by not respecting your money management, that your trading results can collapse.

-There are many psychological explanations that account for why the trader regularly violates his own trading rules.
-Each trader should do his own personal analysis, but we can come up with two fairly standard types of traders:
+There are numerous psychological explanations which explain why traders regularly break their own trading rules, each trader should have a personal analysis but we can draw up two fairly classic types of trader:

 The casino trader or the pathological gambler

-He is a trader who is continually frustrated with his results and is always looking for more.
-If his trading succeeds, he will continuously take risks, not to achieve his objectives but to increase his emotions, his blood pressure … He is someone looking for limits and constantly tries to push them.
-I knew a trader whose objective was to win 1 million euros, something he managed to achieve.
-Once he achieved this objective, he found out that one million euros was not enough and he rose to 2 million then five million euros.
-Always more … until the final fall, until he lost everything to start all over again.
+He is a trader who is continually frustrated with his results and always wants more.
+If he succeeds in trading, he will take more and more risks, not to achieve his objectives but to increase his emotions, his tension.
+This personality always seeks out limits and constantly tries to stretch them.
+I knew a trader whose goal was to make 1 million euros, something he managed to achieve.
+Once he achieved this objective, he found that one million euros was not enough and he increased his goal to 2 million then five million euros.
+Always more … until his eventual downfall, until everything was lost and he had to start again.

-The goal of the pathological gambler is not to win, but often he rather has the urge to repeat things; he wins, he loses everything again, and starts all over … Unconsciously, what is being sought is the fall in order to be reborn; it is a way to feel alive, and to fight against the fear of death: these are players who are constantly repeating the same mistakes, because this repetition is reassuring and gives them the opportunity to “reinvent”, to live life again as a phoenix.
+The goal of the pathological gambler is not to win, but he is often driven to repeat things; he wins, he loses, he starts again.
+Subconsciously, he is looking for the fall in order to be reborn; it is a way to feel alive, and to fight the fear of death: these are players who are constantly repeating the same mistakes, because this repetition is reassuring and has the possibility of “renewal”, to rise again like a phoenix.

-This is a category of well-known traders who haunt stock forums with rancour, and they are generally the most aggressive.
-These are traders, often with personalities full of certainties, who can scarcely move forward.
-They assume as a premise that the market will collapse, for example, and they believe this at all costs.
-Their choice has been made; nothing can move them, , even reality…
+This is a well-known class of trader who bitterly haunts trading forums.
+They are generally the most aggressive.
+These are traders, often with personalities filled with certainty, who can hardly develop.
+They assume, for example, that the market will collapse, and they believe this at all costs.
+Their choice is made; nothing can move them, even reality…

-They will therefore not be able to cut their losses because they are right; people are stupid not to see things as they are, the market is wrong.
-And they spam stock forums to forever rant the same thing, in the hope that they are achieving their aims simply through their will.
-If their scenario does not happen, they may even become verbally aggressive.
-Those who do not share their views are ignorant … This type of traders have a form of “mental anorexia”, with convictions replacing reflection and adaptation.
-A narrow-minded trader has no chance of lasting in the stock market as one of the most important features of financial markets is that they are constantly changing and you must accept the idea of always challenging your manner of trading, your methods … to try to move with it.
-Uncertainty and change dominate the stock market; a trader who is full of convictions and narrow-minded will not survive for long in a changing world.
+Therefore, they are not able to cut their losses because they are right; people are stupid not to see things as they do, the market is wrong.
+And they spam stock exchange forums, always finding fault with the same things, in the hope that they can carry out their aims though a simple act of will.
+If their script does not play out, they can even become verbally aggressive, those who don't share their opinion are ignorant.
+There is a form of "anorexia nervosa" among this type of trader, certainty replaces reflection and adaptation.
+A blinkered trader has no chance of lasting on the stock market because one of the most important characteristics of a financial market is that it is constantly changing and that you must accept the idea of always putting your trading methods into question in order to try to change with it.
+Uncertainty and change control the stock market, a blinkered trader filled with certainty will not survive for long in a changing world.

-By quickly giving a description of the pathological gambler trader, who primarily looks for sensations, and the narrow-minded trader who will not yield to the principle of reality because he is blinded by his ego, I would urge you to reflect on the reasons which push you – which push us – into ignoring our own trading rules and our Money Management, whereas we know very well that this is the discipline which makes us winning traders in the long-term … In my opinion the hardest thing for a trader to do is to accept that he is wrong and to be aware of the gambler that is in all of us.
+In compiling this brief overview of the pathological gambling trader, who looks for sensations before anything else, and the blinkered trader, who doesn't accept reality because he is blinded by his ego, I would like to ask you to think about what drives you, what drives us, to not follow our own trading rules, our Money Management, even though we know very well that it is this discipline that enables us to be winning traders in the long-term.
+In my opinion the hardest thing for a trader to do is accept that he is wrong and to be aware of the gambler that is in all of us.